Noisy-le-Grand – Mont d'Est station

-Noisy-le-Grand–Mont d'Est is a train station in Noisy-le-Grand, Seine-Saint-Denis, under Les Arcades department store.
+Noisy-le-Grand–Mont d'Est station is a train station in Noisy-le-Grand, Seine-Saint-Denis, under Les Arcades department store.

 Description

 The station is in the Mont d'Est district of Noisy-le-Grand, under Les Arcades department store.
 One can walk from the station to the mall without going outside.

 History

 The station opened in 1977 as RER line A was officially created.

 During the 1990s, a SK people mover was supposed to link the station and office blocks, but the project failed.
 However, the line was created and the ghost station still exists.

 Traffic

 As of 2019, the estimated annual attendance by the RATP Group was 7,609,131 passengers.

 Transport service

 Train

 Noisy-le-Grand–Mont d'Est is served by RER line A. The average waiting time for trains to Paris and Marne-la-Vallée–Chessy is 10 minutes.
 During peak hours, some trains from Paris terminate there.